chipxsd/stream-based-sync/stream-based-sync.md

 However, if a client comes online a few moments later, it might've missed events which are important to reconstruct the dataset.
-What good is an `Event` telling that a task was completed to a client that never saw the original task to begin with?
+What good is an `Sync.Event` telling that a task was completed to a client that never saw the original task to begin with?

 ![fig.18 - Missing Events](./images/fig-18-missing-events.png "fig. 18 - Missing Events")